CarlFlo/bord/README.md

-  bord.Warn("This is a warning message '%s'", "<warning message>") bord.Info("This is an info message '%s'", "<info message>") bord.Debug("This is a debug message '%s'", "<debug message>") bord.Custom(os.Stderr, "CUSTOM", "This is a %s message with a custom log level tag", "custom") bord.Custom(os.Stderr, "NETWORK", "Another example with a different log level")
+  bord.Warn("This is a warning message '%s'", "<warning message>") bord.Info("This is an info message '%s'", "<info message>") bord.Debug("This is a debug message '%s'", "<debug message>") bord.Custom(os.Stderr, "CUSTOM", "This is a %s message with a custom log tag", "custom") bord.Custom(os.Stderr, "NETWORK", "Another example with a different log tag")
 ```

 Each of the logging functions above will return **True** if the *message could be logged* and **False** if it was blocked by a setting.